restify/node-restify/docs/guides/6to7guide.md

 // 'accept-version': '3.x', accept: 'application/json' => '3.x, json'
 ```

+### After event fires when both request is flushed and last handler is finished

+In 7.x `after` event fires after both request is flushed
+and last handler is finished.

 ### Metrics plugin latency

 In 7.x Metrics plugin's `latency` is calculated when the request is